 Now, let’s go back to comedy.
 What in the comedy world can suggest that men are more prepared by evolution for the path to success?
 For one, men might use comedy to enhance their mating success.
 This can be done either directly or indirectly.
 I don’t have data on the frequency of sex in the comedy world, but from what I have heard, male comedians enjoy quite an active sex life, especially on the road where there are no strings attached.
 In fact, casual sex with many different partners fits well into men’s evolved psychology.
 For women, the cost of casual sex could be big, and they have to be careful who they go to bed with.
 This is why women comedians are much less likely to have sex on the road or casual sex in general.
 In fact, one female comedian once told me that if a comedienne sleeps with other comedians, rumors about it spread quickly and would give her a bad reputation.
 Male comedians do not have to worry about this and sometimes even compete for who gets more sex.

 Another way that comedy fits into male evolved psychology is that being a successful comedian can enhance one’s status.
 Male comedians are more likely to be interested in gaining higher status through comedy, which indirectly can lead to more sexual partners, as high status men are more desirable for sex.
 In light of sexual selection theory, high status is favored by women when choosing a mate because it gives them access to resources which are valuable for survival, food and health, and can help raise future offspring.
 Thus, men’s pursuit of high status and women’s desire for such men as mates could motivate more men to look for a career in stand-up comedy, while for women, being a professional comedian may not enhance their mate value by much.
 It is worth noting that humor itself can increase mate desirability just because it is associated with another, sexually dimorphic trait, such as status.
-One of my own studies found that funny individuals with higher status are considered more attractive than lower status individuals, especially when using self-deprecating humor, which can be seen as a form of handicap, similar to the peacock’s tail.
+One of my own studies found that individuals with higher status increased their attractiveness by using humor but the effect did not work for lower status individuals (it was especially strong when using self-deprecating humor, which can be seen as a form of handicap, similar to the peacock’s tail).
 This is another evolutionary mechanism that favors men in comedy, because the motivation for getting high status is stronger for men.

 Men are also known to be more competitive than women, again, partially because of biological tendencies.
 Stand-up comedy is a very competitive profession and not everyone is willing to put all the effort into succeeding in it.
 Women might show less desire to pursue such a competitive job, while men’s ambition for high status would drive them to seek what is considered to be a highly sought-after profession.